Can I have children if I don’t have sperm in my ejaculated fluid?

 - There is production but not enough to push outside the testis.
 I usually increase the production by medication to the point that we get sperm during ejaculation.
 Some of the patients need sperm extraction with some procedures.

 - Production is only too little amount.
 To get the sperm, I do microscopic sperm extraction.
 It depends upon the reason but we get sperm more than 60%.

 - No production at all because the development of some cells in the testicles is stopped.
-Patient needs injection and medication to stimulate testis.
+The patient needs an injection and medication to stimulate the testis.

 Do we have diagnostic methods or treatment plans for each of these causes?
 Yes, there are certain methods and treatments.
 I would be glad to give you my advice even if you are coming from abroad